Orange-OpenSource/a11y-guidelines/src/en/articles/aria-attributes-that-can-save-you.md

 ---
 title: "ARIA attributes that can save you"
-abstract: "Some ARIA attributes to know"
+abstract: "Some ARIA attributes you must know"
 date: "2018-07-18"
 tags:
   - web